skerkour/kerkour.com/content/subscribe.md

 # Subscribe

-I’ll write you once a week about open source, sustainability and avoiding complexity. <br />
+I’ll write you once a week about avoiding complexity, hacking and entrepreneurship. <br />

 <noscript>